 This page describes, step by step, how to set up a web page in AFS that is served by the main SCS web servers.
 The specific example used will be that of user "bovik" who is setting up a home page that will be accessible via the URL: http://www.cs.cmu.edu/~bovik.
 You can substitute your own SCS userid for "bovik" when carrying out these instructions.
 In this example, it is assumed that no special access restrictions are needed for these web pages (i.e. they will be available to anyone on the internet).

-Access to a Unix command shell is required in order to follow these steps.
-The easiest way to get such access is to telnet to the Unix server that you should have received an account on when you got your initial SCS account.
+Access to a Linux command shell is required in order to follow these steps.
+The easiest way to get such access is to SSH to our general purpose Linux computer that you should have received an account on when you got your initial SCS account.

 - Create a directory where the web files will be located

 - Set the AFS ACL for this directory

 - Request a shortcut URL for the pages

 - Adding your web page to your record in the SCS People Directory